 Drum tracks are suitable for playing up to 16 drum sounds simultaneously, with each drum instrument having its own instrument layer (bass drum, snare drum, hihat, clap etc.).
-In addition to the instrument layers, a drum track can have either 1 or 2 parameter layers, and 1 or 2 trigger layers.
-Like with the other track types (see section 2.1.1.), here too it's a zero sum game between track length, number of instruments and number of trigger/parameter layers.
+In addition to

 Trigger layer length is always the same as track length.
 However, parameter layer length can be shorter than track length.
-If, for example, track length is 256 steps, but parameter layer length is 64 steps, the parameter layer will get repeated four times ( $4 \times 64 = 256$ ) while the track plays its 256 steps.
+If, for example, track length is 256 steps, but parameter layer length is 64 steps, the parameter layer will get repeated four times $(4 \times 64 = 256)$ while the track plays its 256 steps.